Getting Started with Universal Windows drivers

 - Universal API compliance: Binaries in the universal driver package only call APIs and DDIs that are included in the OneCore subset.
 INF files use only universal INF syntax.

-Below, you'll find requirements and recommendations related to these principles.
+In the documentation, we use the acronym DCHU to refer to the above principles.
+Below, you'll find guidance on how to make your driver package DCHU-compliant.
 Also check out Universal Driver Scenarios, which describes how the DCHU universal driver sample applies the DCHU design principles.

 The following are required when writing a universal driver package: